Leeft/three-sprite-texture-atlas-manager/README.md

 // Some settings for the text we're creating var fontStyle = "Bold 120px 'Segoe UI', 'Lucida Grande', 'Tahoma', 'Calibri', 'Roboto', sans-serif";
-var xPadding = 30;
+// A bit of space around the text to try to avoid hitting the edges var xPadding = 30;
 var yPadding = 30;
-var yOffset = -5;
+// Shift the text rendering up or down var yOffset = -5;

 // Need a canvas to determine the text size